CodingTrain/website-archive/_CodingChallenges/127-snowflake-brownian.md

     url: "/CodingChallenges/034-dla"
 ---

-In this holiday themed coding challenge, I make a Brownian Tree Snowflake in Processing(Java).
+In this holiday coding challenge, I create a "Brownian Tree Snowflake" in Processing (Java).
 This video was recorded as part of a fundraiser for the [Processing Foundation](https://processingfoundation.org/support/).